plone/documentation/develop/addons/components/genericsetup.rst

 Multiple profiles
 -----------------

-When you have more than one profile in your package, the add-ons control panel needs to decide which one to use when you install it.
+When you have more than one profile in your add-on package, the add-ons control panel needs to decide which one to use when you install it.
 In Plone 5.0 and lower,
 the profiles are sorted alphabetically by id,